jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 *Warning* a bit of casual language but I believe the content value outweighs the casual words

-*       0:22 What is Illumos OS
+*       0:22 What is Illumos OS?
 *       5:40 What was the early model of software development that Sun invented/originated?
 *       6:41 What was declared OS-wise in the mid 1990’s?
 *       10:00 What did Sun & Xerox Parc have in common?